zachwhalen/creativecoding/schedule.md

 ## Week 14
 ### Monday, November 26
 What are clocks?
 What is time?
+This is the beginning of our exploration of this concept in software.
+We'll review some examples.

 #### In-Class Goals
-Sketch some clocks.
+ * Discuss the nature of time and it's representation.
+ * Try out time functions and the `map` function in p5js.

+#### Homework
+ * Review [these examples](https://github.com/golanlevin/lectures/tree/master/lecture_clock) from a lecture by Golan Levin.
+ * Sketch (on paper) your idea for a graphical representation of the current time.

 ### Wednesday, November 28